EchterAlsFake/PHUB/README.md

 ```

 ## Documentation
-You can find out more on the API [in the docs](https://phub.readthedocs.io).
+You can find out more on the API [in the docs](https://phub.readthedocs.io). (⚠️ Old docs from PHUB3)

 ## License